-Speakers will address how Boston is focusing on creating robust talent pipelines for automation-resilient, high-demand occupations that pay family-supporting wages.
-Staff will learn about major regional employers' motivations for investing in workforce development, promising cross-system collaboration efforts, and opportunities for federal policy to better support this work.
+This session will address how Boston is focusing on creating robust talent pipelines for automation-resilient, high-demand occupations that pay family-supporting wages.
+Staff will hear why major regional employers are investing in workforce development, how they are collaborating with the workforce and education systems, and opportunities for federal policy to better support this work.